Parliament of Southern Ireland

-History
+Background

-Under the Act of Union 1800 the separate Kingdoms of Ireland and Great Britain were merged on 1 January 1801, to form the United Kingdom of Great Britain and Ireland.
+Under the Acts of Union 1800 the separate Kingdoms of Ireland and Great Britain were merged on 1 January 1801, to form the United Kingdom of Great Britain and Ireland.
 Throughout the 19th century Irish opposition to the Union was strong, occasionally erupting in violent insurrection.

 In the 1870s the Home Rule League under Isaac Butt sought to achieve a modest form of self-government, known as Home Rule.
 This was considered more acceptable by British parliamentarians as Ireland would still remain part of the United Kingdom but would have limited self-government.
-The cause was then pursued by Charles Stewart Parnell and two attempts were made by Liberal ministries under British Prime Minister William Ewart Gladstone to enact home rule bills, accompanied by a revival of Ulster's Orange Order to resist any form of Home Rule.
+The cause was then pursued by Charles Stewart Parnell and two attempts were made by Liberal ministries under British prime minister William Ewart Gladstone to enact home rule bills, accompanied by a revival of Ulster's Orange Order to resist any form of Home Rule.
 The First Home Rule Bill was defeated in the Commons by 30 votes; the second Second Home Rule Bill was passed, but then defeated in the Lords.

 Ulster Unionist Party leader Walter Long who proposed the creation of two Irish home rule entities.

 On 11 April 1912, the Prime Minister, H. H. Asquith, introduced the Third Home Rule Bill which allowed for more autonomy than its two predecessors had.
 It was defeated twice, but after its defeat for the third time in the Lords the Government used the provisions of the Parliament Act 1911 to override the Lords and send it for Royal Assent, which was received and the bill placed on the statute books on 18 September 1914.
 However, with the outbreak of the First World War, it was decided that the bill's implementation should be suspended, leading to the passing of the Suspensory Act 1914, which was presented for Royal Assent simultaneously with both the Home Rule Bill and the Welsh Church Act 1914, and ensured that Home Rule would be postponed for the duration of the conflict and would not come into operation until the end of the war.
 Initially the suspension was not considered an issue by Nationalists, who believed a form of independent self-government had finally been granted.
 Moreover, like almost everyone else in Europe at that time, Irish nationalists expected the war to be a short one.